New opt-in feature lets APA members choose which APA e-newsletters, e-messages and research alerts to receive

 The APA Fellows Committee seeks nominations for two new members for a three-year term beginning Jan.
 1, 2013.

-- 2014 Call for Nominations: Committee on Early Career Psychologists
+- Nominations for the Committee on Early Career Psychologists

 CECP is seeking nominations for three representatives to serve a three-year term (2015-2017).